scttfrdmn/aws-101-for-tranium/README.md

 ## Introduction

-This hands-on workshop is designed for computer science graduate students to get started with AWS Trainium instances for machine learning development.
+This hands-on workshop helps you get started with AWS Trainium instances for machine learning development.
 AWS Trainium is a custom ML accelerator chip designed by AWS specifically for training deep learning models with high performance and cost efficiency.
 By the end of this one-hour session, you'll be able to set up a secure AWS environment, launch Trainium instances, and run basic ML workloads.

 ### What You'll Accomplish